 Congrats!
-You are a part of the team of over 200 Canadian composers at Cypress.
+You are a part of the team of over 250 Canadian composers with Cypress.

 Sign the contract – (if you haven’t done so already) and email it back to Cypress.
-Cypress terms are standard for the choral music publishing industry and we try to be transparent with the contract by keeping it simple.
-Click here and print off a copy of the contract – fill it out – sign it – scan it to PDF format and email it back to email@example.com.
+Cypress terms are standard for the choral music publishing industry.
+We try to be transparent by keeping the contract simple and yet legally binding.
 Dr. Nickel will then sign the contract and return a copy to you.

 Register yourself with SOCAN (if you are not a member already) and register your composition.
 Choose ASCAP as the American representative.
 Include 50% to the publisher (which is normal).
 The Cypress Choral Music IP number is 710703193.
 Click here to learn more about SOCAN.

 1) – Spelling and correct hyphenation (use a dictionary please) Is it “mu-sic” or “mus-ic”?

 2) – Slurs and ties (don’t get them interchanged, please)

 3) – breathing marks – sing through each phrase yourself and consider clear diction

 4) – accents – tenutos, staccatos, etc